SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 ## Introduction - Motivation

-With the [k8s-cluster-api-provider][k8s-api], the SCS provides a tool to generate and manage k8s clusters on top of its OpenStack IAAS infrastructure.
+With the [k8s-cluster-api-provider][k8s-api], the SCS provides a tool to generate and manage k8s clusters on top of its IaaS infrastructure.
 As part of the application, [Sonobuoy][sonobuoy] is used as a test suite to execute the official [Kubernetes e2e tests][k8s-e2e-tests].
 Future and existing conformance tests derived from SCS standards are perhaps part of these tests and could therefore